Auroville - A to Z

 This is not possible in Auroville, but there are plenty of taxis available (see list under ‘Useful telephone numbers’ at the end).

-Auroville’s four-point Charter, shown on the inside front cover, was given by the Mother at the time of Auroville’s inauguration on 28th February 1968, and read out in many languages at the inauguration ceremony.
+Auroville’s four-point Charter was given by the Mother at the time of Auroville’s inauguration on 28th February 1968, and read out in many languages at the inauguration ceremony.

 Auroville has its own midwife team, capable of delivering children in all normal circumstances.
 More complex cases are taken to hospitals in Pondicherry, or to PIMS hospital 15kms away.